michaelbrewer/aws-lambda-events/docs/index.md

 ??? tip - "Objectives of this site"

-    Objective is to collect resources on lambda inputs (requests) and outputs (responses) as well as the following:
+    Objective is to collect resources on Lambda inputs (requests) and outputs (responses) as well as the following:

     - Invocation type (synchronous, asynchronous or polling)
     - Limitations of each type of lambda